Wayside: A Serial Novel - Episode 4

 Ripples of laughter sounded throughout the audience at Bonfire Pavilion.

-“I’ve heard it’s not your typical gated community,” she smiled playfully.
+“I’ve heard it’s not your typical gated community,” the host smiled playfully.
 “What makes it different?”

 “There are some things we do differently, yes.
 The most notable difference is that everyone masks indoors in public places.”